Get FREE shipping in the US for orders over $35 + FREE returns within 30 days

 For Monitors, Higher PPI Means Clearer Text

-To recreate the Retina-like clarity on an external monitor, PPI (pixels per inch) plays a critical role.
+To recreate the Retina-like clarity of your MacBook on an external monitor, PPI (pixels per inch) plays a critical role.
 A higher PPI means sharper text and finer details, reducing the grainy texture that often appears on lower-resolution screens.
 Without it, you may find text looking pixelated or fuzzy, especially when reading or working for long periods, which can lead to eye fatigue and discomfort.

 Retina display is determined by the relationship between screen size and resolution